jsroest/rubigo_navigator/README.md

 * dart sdk: 3.0.0 or greater
 * flutter version 3.10.0 or greater

-## Usage
+## Setting up the app

-Create an enum with all your screens:
+Create an enum to uniquely identify each an every screen.

 ```dart
 enum Screens {